wework/wework.github.io/_posts/2015-11-06-simply-secure-rails-api.markdown

 cipher.iv =  ENV['SOME_SECRET_IV']
 ```

-The iv here, well this stands for initialization vector.
+IV, well this stands for initialization vector.
 An initialization vector creates an extra layer of security around a key, and is generally used only once per instance of a cipher.
 We're breaking the rules a little here, because our IV will be used only to prevent the accidental exposure of the key in the encrypted payload.
 Consult the [documentation](http://docs.ruby-lang.org/en/trunk/OpenSSL/Cipher.html#class-OpenSSL::Cipher-label-Choosing+an+IV) to choose your IV.

 ---

-For both of these, as implied by the code, you'll want to store them outside of version control and in some sort of easily changeable way (such as an environment variable) in case the are ever compromised.
+For both of these, as implied by the code, you'll want to store them outside of version control and in some sort of easily changeable way in case they are ever compromised.

-You'll also want to use different values for each environment, i.e. development, staging, production.
+You'll also want to use different values for each environment, i.e. development, test, staging, production.

 ---